openAVproductions/openAV-manual/source/luppp.rst

 This feature gives you the great possibility to simply add some reverb on a track.
 Before we can try, we need to connect Luppps send_out to a reverb of our choice (eg :ref:`roomy`) and the outputs of the reverb back to Luppps master_returns.
-If its done, we can enable the reverb for each track with the Snd-Button and adjust the amount of reverb the the above knob.
+If it's done, we can enable the reverb for each track with the Snd-Button and adjust the amount of reverb with the above knob.

 The connections for a reverb send are as follows: